Law

 Immediate Context

-Describes the ordination of Aaron and his sons, setting up the ritual sequence leading directly to the sin offering in verses 10 - 14.
+Describes the consecration of Aaron and his sons, setting the stage for the sin offering as part of their ordination.

-Introduces the burnt offering that follows the sin offering, showing the progression from atonement to whole devotion to God.
+Introduces the burnt offering immediately after the sin offering, showing the progression from atonement to complete dedication to God.

 Connections Across Scripture